LearnOnDemandSystems/docs/lod/code-lab.md

 ![](images/codelabs/3_cl_admin_empty.png){700}

 The Code Lab Settings consist of 5 parts:
- 1) Add supported languages to your Code Lab.
+ 1) Add supported languages to your Code Lab
  2) Manage settings for languages
  3) Add test inputs
  4) Add tests the will run in the Code Lab Client